-- Unable to work due to a physical or mental limitation - Pregnant - Have someone under 18 in your SNAP household, or - Otherwise excused from the general work requirements.
+- Unable to work due to a physical or mental limitation - Pregnant - · Have someone under 18 in your SNAP household, or - Otherwise excused from the general work requirements.

-Under the Fiscal Responsibility Act (PL 118-5), veterans, homeless individuals and former foster youth are also exempt from ABAWD requirements until FY 2030.
 Additionally, states may ask FNS to temporarily waive the ABAWD time limit in areas that have an unemployment rate of over 10 percent or a "lack of sufficient jobs."
-Outside of waived areas, state agencies can extend SNAP to 8 percent of its ABAWD caseload subject to the time limit, a figure FNS calculates and issues each federal fiscal year.
+Outside of waived areas, state agencies can extend SNAP to 12 percent of its ABAWD caseload subject to the time limit, a figure FNS calculates and issues each federal fiscal year.
 Each discretionary exemption extends eligibility to one ABAWD for one month.